klmcwhirter/pi-day-2025-with-py/README.md

 # π pi-day-2025-with-py
-Celebrate the work done by Saha / Sinha who found another infinite series to calculate pi that converges much quicker than the Madhava series.
+Celebrate the work done by several people over the years, including  Saha / Sinha who found another inf. series to calculate pi that converges much quicker than the Madhava series.

 **[Design and tasks](./TODO.md)**